Next Generation Science Standards-aligned experiences for your class! Reservations are required.

 Be a Scientist

-This versatile lab explores how scientists make sense of our diverse natural world.
+This versatile lab explores how scientists make sense of our diverse natural world by observing patterns and grouping abjects according to their similarities.
 Students observe, describe, compare, and sort a variety of seashells.
 They also identify and compare bones they share with another mammal, the Blue Whale.

 - Outdoor Nature Exploration

-Reconnect to Nature Students visit a natural environment where they use their curiosity and imagination to explore, create, and test their own ideas.
-This experience offersthe freedom to explore in a natural setting and make one's own discoveries.
+Nature Walk Students visit a natural environment where they use their curiosity and imagination to explore, create, and test their own ideas.
+This experience offers the freedom to explore in a natural setting and make one's own discoveries.
 A visit to the Nature Cub House is included where the signs say "Please Touch."

 SEA CENTER EXPLORATIONS